belivetech/belivetech.github.io/sdk-guide-for-android.md

+---
-# SDK Guide For Android
+title: SDK Guide for Android
+---

 The BeLive Android SDK provides the interfaces required to broadcast and playback on Android along with interactive features.&#x20;